DoNOF/DoNOF-Documentation/docs/ERPA.md

 ~~~
 :::

 You can perform excited state calculations via the extended random phase approximation (ERPA) by using the 2RDM provided by the PNOF5, PNOF7 and GNOF functionals, with the advantage of having a ground state with static and dynamic electron correlation.
-The equation to solve for ERPA0 corresponds to:
+The equations to solve are:

+ERPA0:
 $$
     \begin{pmatrix}
         A_{srqp} & B_{srqp}\\